mikera/timeline/README.md

 Intended use cases are:

  - Fast in-memory querying / manipulation of time based data
- - Sensor / M2M data storage
+ - Sensor / M2M data storage and analysis
  - Logging with timestamps
  - Recording a "history" of transactions or other values